During 2015, Richmond spent $40,000 from a grant and other funding to have a consultant develop a bicycle and pedestrian master plan.

 The duo sought a commitment from council and Mayor Ron Oler for “low-hanging fruit,” but although the presentation was well-received, no commitment was made.

-The four routes cover about 25 miles and could be made bicycle friendly with signage, designated bicycle lanes or shared lane markings.
+The four proposed routes are part of a larger group of routes that cover about 25 miles, and could be made bicycle friendly with signage, designated bicycle lanes or shared lane markings.
 Cramer said they would not involve huge amounts of money, major construction or long-term traffic disruption.

 “The routes that we are presenting this evening would make the Loop and the Cardinal Greenway more connected to residents from different parts of the city,” Cramer said.